NHS mental health services in ‘desperate’ situation

 During 2019, after she was discharged, Ms Belfron described herself as being in a worse position than before and although her and her family sought help from local community mental health team, she was initially told to go to A&E instead.

 She said: “I’ve had to fight for a referral.
 I got in contact with my MP.
 It was awful.
 The only reason why they put in their referrals was because I said to them, ‘if I die, you’re going to have blood on your hands.’
-Bear in mind I’d previously been in and out of mental health hospitals at least six times before I was even offered community therapy.” > can we reword bold?
+Bear in mind I’d previously been in and out of mental health hospitals at least six times before I was even offered community therapy.”

 Michael Holland, medical director at South London and Maudsley Foundation Trust said: “Covid-19 pandemic has compounded existing challenges across already stretched mental health services – there is high demand across our community services which unfortunately means people sometimes are currently waiting longer to receive treatment.